fernandobarrosd/brl-money-converter/README.md

-# FB Dolar Exchange
+# BRL Money Converter

-This app is the money converter to dolar
+This app to convert BRL money to dolar

 ## Tecnologies
 - React Native